Hatemhusnieh/City-Explorer/README.md

 - Node.js

 ## Change Log
 - 02.05.2021 12:00am - application now has a fully-functional express server, with a GET route for the location resource.

+- 04.05.2021 10:00pm - application now preview a static forecast for 20 days
 ![response cycle](./pics/responce-cycle.png)